-Key components to successful emotion processing:
+Key components of successful emotion processing

 Getting started is challenging.
 We are unsure where to begin, searching for the first secure foothold to start the arduous climb.
 We must start somewhere.
 This is the unknown territory.
 We may need professional or pharmaceutical assistance.
 Any step in the positive direction, no matter how trivial, is growth.
 Slowly the changes accumulate, opportunities increase, relationships improve, and secure-bases materialize.
 This is the path.
 This is the demands of a rich and flourishing life.